ianshade/QtQuickFullscreenFlicker/README.md

 # QtQuickFullscreenFlicker
-Minimal repository showing a bug(?) in Qt Quick causing a fullscreen window to flicker when dialogs are opened.
+~~Minimal repository showing a bug(?) in Qt Quick causing a fullscreen window to flicker when dialogs are opened.~~ Nevermind just update your graphics drivers :)

 Platform to reproduce: Windows 10 64bit